 Chemotherapy (anti-cancer drugs) and radiotherapy are also used to kill cancer cells.
 Newer, more effective, and specific chemotherapy drugs are increasingly available for many cancers, while radiotherapy techniques have been continually refined.
 However, side effects like hair loss, gut intolerance (nausea, vomiting, bowel changes), and increased susceptibility to infections due to the immune-suppressive effects, are always concerning.

-Immunotherapy is the futuristic way of cancer treatment that involves modifying or empowering the immune system in various ways to fight and destroy the cancer cells.
+Immunotherapy is a futuristic way of cancer treatment that involves modifying or empowering the immune system in various ways to fight and destroy cancer cells.
 Such treatments are also called targeted therapy.
-Here are some of the new treatments for cancer that are being tried and researched, and can be promising for the future:
+Here are some of the new treatments of cancer that are being tried and researched, and can be promising for the future:

 - Gene editing: In this, a gene from the T cells that encode a protein called PD-1 that tumor cells can use to evade an immune attack, is removed using a technology called CRISPR.
 This can further enhance CAR T-cell therapy.